finotes/finotes.github.io/_posts/2018-02-02-swift-docs.md

 }
 ```

-This will allow fi.notes to raise issue incase the function take more than normal time to execute, or if the function return a nil value, or throws an exception.
+This will allow Finotes to raise issue incase the function take more than normal time to execute, or if the function return a nil value, or throws an exception.

 You can control all the above said parameters in Observe object.